vlee4293-school/WS-NEMO/README.md

 # Note
 Most of the existing codebase's functionality will be untouched.
 Most and/or all of the configuration fields will be tweaked to fit the problem domain of wildfire smoke detection.
 There are countless possible configurations for the model which will require a large amount of experimentation to get the adapted model working correctly.

+# Running
+Run the JobsWindow.py with Python 3.x.x

 # Future Implementations
 A graphical user interface (GUI) is planned to improve the usability of the model for both non-research oriented and research oriented parties.